orenono/CISC3660/README.md

 *Level 2.
 JW

 ***Elements needed for Complete Game***
-*Spawn player and enemy to the right location and health          JW
+*Spawn player and enemy to the right location and health
 *Implement questions and answers
 *Winning Condition??
 (12 each stage, total 2 stages, just duplicate stage 1 for now)   JW